Best broker for Spanish investors

 DEGIRO — best low-cost ETF starter for Spain

-DEGIRO is widely used in Spain and one of the cheapest options for plain ETF investing.
-AFM/DNB-regulated, now under the Flatex Bank umbrella — which added deposit guarantee coverage for cash.
+Widely used in Spain and one of the cheapest options for plain ETF investing.
+AFM/DNB-regulated, now under the Flatex Bank umbrella — which added German deposit guarantee coverage for cash balances.

 ✅ Strengths for Spain